adityachaudhari24/Machine_Learning_Specialisation_course_notes/README.md

 </details>

 <details>
-<summary>🎯Q. Optimization algorithms apart from Gaadient Descent ? </summary>
+<summary>🎯Q. Optimization algorithms apart from Gradient Descent ? </summary>

+- ADAM is most popular optimization algorithm used in deep learning, difference between gradient descent and ADAM is that gradient descent uses a fixed learning rate for all parameters, while ADAM adapts the learning rate for each parameter based on the first and second moments of the gradients.
 - ![alt text](image-137.png)
 - ![alt text](image-138.png)
 - ![alt text](image-139.png)